 SJMC graduates should be able to . . .

-- Demonstrate an understanding of the history and role of professionals and institutions in shaping communications.
+Demonstrate an understanding of the multicultural history and role of professionals and institutions in shaping communications.

-- Conduct research and evaluate information by methods appropriate to the communications professions in which they work.
+Apply critical thinking skills in conducting research and evaluating information by methods appropriate to the communications professions in which they work.

 Effectively and correctly apply basic numerical and statistical concepts.

 Critically evaluate their own work and that of others for accuracy and fairness, clarity, appropriate style and grammatical correctness.

 Apply tools and technologies appropriate for the communications professions in which they work.

 Be engaged with the community: the university, the local community and professional groups.